Pavan-Gunda/jenkins-pipeline/README.md

 3. deploys blue and green deployments
 4. installs metrics server and uses it in horizontal pod autoscaling
 5. adds pod disruption budget to both blue and green deployments
-6. exposes the deployments using a load balancer
+6. exposes the deployments using a load balancer port 8080

+## Contributing
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.